Deep-Jiwan/FileManagementTools/README.md

 (No that was not a pointer to a pointer of type Warning...)

+** Credit : I have used CHATGPT to help me make these tools.
+They arent enterily my code, but i have brought my ideas to life.

 Nice..

 Ok so welcome to this project.. its basically a collection of sripts in python made to simplify file management.
 This will be a series of diffetent tools that will be constantly upgraded and made more awesome.

-What do i want you to do?
+# What do i want you to do?

 Well..

 Firstly, Download and test it out.. how did you find it? was it easy?
 Have i saved 3 hrs of your life? - Let me know